 No matter how your class is delivered, you can have an enjoyable and meaningful learning experience.
 It is not at all unusual for Kent State students taking on-campus classes to add an online course to their schedule.
 In fact, last fall over 50% of students did just that.

-- TR with building and room number - a traditional on-campus class (These classes will be delivered remotely after Thanksgiving break)
+- TR with building and room number - a traditional on-campus class

 - Hybrid - classes converted to Hybrid, meaning that students will spend part of class time in the classroom and part of it on a computer